leoncinardo/LeOS/README.md

 # LeOS
 A WIP x86_64 hobby operating system made in C and Assembly.

-## 1. But why this project?
+## 1. Why this project?
 Why not?
-I like challenges so why not creating an operating system.
+I like challenges so I wanted to give my shot at creating an operating system.
 I want to have deeper insights on how computers work and create projects to sharpen my skills and abilities.

 ## 2. Compiling
 Before compiling you need: